wassaffarooqi/manifold-devops-hw/README.md

 Please support the Dev Team,  produce the Terraform code needed to support a Dev Team tasked with the following below.
 This will include documentation on what is created, and any other support documentation you feel someone would need as a user of this code.

-The dev team assignment calls for a python code, supplied is a stub file.
+The dev team assignment calls for python code, supplied is a stub file.
 The stub file is fine to use for the Lambda function.
 OPTIONAL: build out the stub file and write testing.

 ### Dev Teams Assignment needing support